-In total 18 peers provided input: Australia, Austria, Belgium, Brazil, Canada, Denmark, Germany, India, Israel, Italy, Japan, Korea, the Netherlands, Sweden, Switzerland, Turkey, the United Kingdom and the United States.
+In total 18 peers provided input during stage 1: Australia, Austria, Belgium, Brazil, Canada, Denmark, Germany, India, Israel, Italy, Japan, Korea, the Netherlands, Sweden, Switzerland, Turkey, the United Kingdom and the United States.
 Out of these 18 peers, 16 had MAP cases with China that started on or after 1 January 2016.
 These 16 peers represent more than 85% of post-2015 MAP cases in China's inventory that started in 2016-18.
 Input was also received from a taxpayer.
 Generally, all peers indicated good and positive relationship and frequent communication with China's competent authority, some of them, however, experienced some procedural impediments to a timely and effective resolution of MAP cases.
+During stage 2, the same peers provided input, apart from India.
+In addition,